 The more years pass, the more our well-established dog breeds become different, better, bigger, smaller, less this or more that.
-Bottom line, many dog breeders decide to drift away from the breed’s original and official standard.
+The bottom line, many dog breeders decide to drift away from the breed’s original and official standard.

 Some for money, but that would be too easy to put them all in the same profit-obsessed basket.
 So why, why, why, why?
 We’ve got several different answers here.